Hold-Krykke-BA/DBD/ExamSpringApplication/readme.md

 ```

 #### Indexing and Queryplan
-We looked into query plans in order to get a better understanding of what we should create our indexes on, as well as looking at our stored functions and procedures, specifically the `WHERE` clauses, as these are the fields being queried the most [query].
+We looked into query plans in order to get a better understanding of what we should create our indexes on, as well as looking at our stored functions and procedures, specifically the `WHERE` clauses, as these are the fields being queried the most [query](#References).
 We generated a plan before and after creating an index based on `WHERE` clauses and could see an improvement in the overall execution time.
 We planned on creating another set of query plans after the creation of large amounts of synthetic data, but time constraints haven’t made it possible for us to do that yet.

 #### Triggers